Flagship (broadcasting): Network

 While CJBC remains on-air on its original frequency, it is now an owned-and-operated station of the French-language Radio-Canada network.

 The CKO network's Toronto frequency was re-issued to CBL (as CBLA-FM 99.1) but the namesake CKO (AM) flagship in Montréal is silent; the frequency remains vacant.

 Syndication

 For syndicated radio programs, it refers to the originating station from which a program is fed by satellite or other means to stations nationwide, although the show may also originate elsewhere or from a home studio via an ISDN line.
-Some programs such as Imus in the Morning are simulcast on television (Fox Business Network in this case).
-Others are simulcasted on XM Satellite Radio and / or Sirius Satellite Radio.
+Some programs are simulcast on television, while others are simulcasted on XM Satellite Radio and / or Sirius Satellite Radio.
 Flagship stations of prominent syndicated radio programs currently include: